-On behalf of the Board of Directors, I cordially invite you to attend the Annual Meeting of Shareholders of City Holding Company, which will be held in the Barnett Board of Governors Room of the Erickson Alumni Center at West Virginia University ("WVU"), located at 1 Alumni Drive, Morgantown, West Virginia 26504, on Wednesday, April 15, 2020 at 1:00 p.m.
-We are delighted to hold our Annual Meeting on the campus of WVU--a continuation of City Holding Company's "college on campus" theme--in 2020.
-In addition, we are pleased to include WVU students' attendance and participation in our shareholder's meeting.
+On behalf of the Board of Directors, I cordially invite you to attend the Annual Meeting of Shareholders of City Holding Company, which will be held in the Conference Center of the Brad D. Smith Foundation Hall at Marshall University, 519 John Marshall Drive, Huntington, West Virginia 25703, on Tuesday, April 12, 2022 at 2:30 p.m.
+The 2022 Annual Meeting marks our return to Marshall University and continues City Holding Company's "college on campus" theme from prior years.
+We are pleased to include Marshall University's students' attendance and participation in our shareholder's meeting.

 The notice of meeting and proxy statement accompanying this letter describe the specific business to be acted upon.
-In addition to the specific matters to be acted upon, there will be a report on the progress of the Company and an opportunity for questions of general interest to the shareholders.
+In addition to the specific matters to be acted upon, there will be a report on the progress of the Company and an opportunity for questions.